texne/proficiency.cs.illinois.edu/index.md

 later courses to fulfill your degree requirements.
 <!--- -->
-1. **Graduate students generally may only take Illinois Computer Science proficiency exams when required to satisfy another degree programs on our campus.**
+1. **Graduate students generally may only take Illinois Computer Science proficiency exams when required to satisfy another degree program on our campus.**
 <!--- -->
-Please contact the CS academic office to obtain permission if needed.
+Please have your advisor contact the CS academic office to obtain permission if needed.

 Other course-specific restrictions may also apply.
 <!--- -->